 Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Tax Code"), places a limit of \$1,000,000 on the amount of compensation that the Company may deduct in any one year with respect to the Named Executive Officers.
 There is an exception to the \$1,000,000 limitation for performance-based compensation meeting certain requirements.
 Stock option incentive awards generally are performance-based compensation meeting those requirements, and, as such, are believed to be fully deductible.
-The Committee generally seeks ways to limit the impact of Section 162(m), however, the Committee believes that the tax deduction limitation should not compromise our ability to establish and implement incentive programs that support the compensation objectives discussed above.
+The Committee generally seeks ways to limit the impact of Section 162(m), however, the Committee believes that the tax deduction limitation should not compromise its ability to establish and implement incentive programs that support the compensation objectives discussed above.
 Accordingly, achieving these objectives and maintaining required flexibility in this regard may result in compensation that is not deductible for federal income tax purposes.
 To maintain flexibility in compensating executive officers in a manner designed to promote varying corporate goals, the Committee has not adopted a policy requiring all compensation to be deductible.
-The Committee has established a performance goal for the Chief Executive Officer, Chief Operating Officer and Chief Financial Officer for the vesting of their RSUs granted in 2007, requiring the Company to be profitable over the three year vesting period, consistent with the performance based requirements established by 162(m).
+The Committee has established a performance goal for the Chairman of the Board and Chief Executive Officer, the President and Chief Operating Officer, and the Senior Vice President and Chief Financial Officer for the vesting of their RSUs granted in 2008 and 2007, requiring the Company to be profitable over the three year vesting period, consistent with the performance based requirements established by 162(m).